Roof Replacement Companies in Raleigh, NC

 - Asphalt shingles, aka composite shingles – low cost, durable and easily installed and repaired.

 - Metal singles – this material is considered environmentally friendly as it can be recycled.
 It is available in aluminum, copper and stainless steel and more expensive than asphalt shingles.

-- Slate tiles or Clay tiles – durable and long lasting, these tiles are also on the high end, price wise, and require installation by experts in the field.
+- Slate tiles or Clay roofing tiles – durable and long lasting, these tiles are also on the high end, price wise, and require installation by experts in the field.

 - Fiber Cement – another durable and long lasting material that is also recyclable.